 We host panel discussions with the creators after each screening to allow attendees to talk about a variety of topics, including the impact of the film and how the issues addressed can "live" beyond the screening.

-We also host wine-and-cheese receptions before the films—and this year, Philanthropy New York members and their guests will get to join the filmmakers and panelists for an exclusive meet-and-greet during those receptions!
+We also host wine-and-cheese receptions before the films— and the filmmakers and panelists will be present during those receptions!